Advice for manufacturers and suppliers: blind safety

 Corded window coverings can be made safer by installing a tension safety device (also known as a cord guide or tension device) on all loose or looped cords.

-Tension devices should be sold or provided with all corded window coverings, and installers should strongly recommend they are installed with each blind or curtain – whether or not there are children living in the house.
+Tension devices should be sold or provided with all corded window coverings, and installers should strongly recommend they are installed with each blind or curtain – even if there are no children living in the house.

 Advise or make sure that the tension device is fixed firmly to the wall or window frame so that a child cannot remove or break it.